caleb1000/cpp_interview_prep/README.md

 # interview_prep
-This is just a very simple C++ project that I am using to brush up on OOP topics and other various topics specific to C++.
+This is a simple C++ project that I am using to brush up on OOP topics and other various topics specific to C++.